 Hello and thank you for your question about whether you have either/both social anxiety disorder or OCD/schizophrenia.
-Before I answer your question, I would like to say that while I can provide you with basic information, to be properly diagnosed, you will need to see a psychologist or a psychiatrist.
+Before I answer your question, I would like to say that while I can provide you with essential information, to be properly diagnosed, you will need to see a psychologist or a psychiatrist.

-Although some psychiatrists will be more likely to prescribe medication, psychologists tend to prefer non-pharmacological treatments such as cognitive behavior therapy (see below).
+While some psychiatrists will be more likely to prescribe medication, psychologists tend to prefer non-pharmacological treatments such as cognitive behavior therapy (see below).

 That being said, there is a great deal that you can learn and do without visiting a doctor.
-First, let’s talk about social anxiety disorder.

 If you are diagnosed with social anxiety disorder, your doctor may prescribe either therapy only such as cognitive behavioral therapy, or drugs, or a combination.

 Example drugs used are selective serotonin reuptake inhibitors (SSRIs) such as Paroxetine (Paxil) or Sertraline (Zoloft).
 However, drugs are for very persistent social anxiety.

 I prepared a number of links and videos that will help you understand this disorder more.

 1. This is what psychiatrists and psychologists look at to decide whether you fit into their category for diagnosis: DSM-5 Definition of Social Anxiety Disorder